binipringle/contracts/_texts/2-section2.md

 ---

-## United Steelworkers of America, Local 1330 v.
-U.S. Steel
+## United Steelworkers of America Local 1330 v U.S. Steel

 USDC for the Northern District of Ohio, 492 F. Supp.
 1 (1980)